Plea change set for man accused of backing plot to kidnap Michigan governor

 Fix, 40, of Belleville, was scheduled for a hearing Wednesday in Antrim County Circuit Court in Bellaire.
 He also is charged with possessing a firearm while committing a felony.

-His lawyer and the state attorney general's office, which is prosecuting the case, did not respond to phone and email messages Tuesday.
+His lawyer did not respond to phone and email messages Tuesday.
+Danny Wimmer, spokesperson for the state attorney general’s office, which is prosecuting the case, confirmed the hearing but declined comment on “anticipated acts from a defendant.”

 Another man, Brian Higgins, pleaded guilty in March to the lesser charge of attempting to provide material support for terrorism.
 Three others — Eric Molitor and brothers Michael and William Null — await trial in August.